CleverChaoFrontiers/Frontiers-Level-Creator-Blender-Addon/README.md

-# Frontiers-Level-Creator-for-Blender
+# Blendhog-Level-Creator-for-Blender
-Level creator add-on for blender with focus on creating files for level modding in Frontiers
+Level creator add-on for blender with focus on creating files for level modding in Hedgehog engine 2

-Check out the wiki page for tutorials and tips https://github.com/CleverChaoFrontiers/Frontiers-Level-Creator-Blender-Addon/wiki
+Check out the wiki page for tutorials and tips https://github.com/CleverChaoFrontiers/Blendhog-Level-Creator-Blender-Addon/wiki